 A town every chocolate lover must visit!
 Situated in the diverse region of Sicily that puts the rest of the country’s diversity into perspective, Modica is almost tourist free (as of May 2015).
 The locals are usually home by 8 p.m. so it’s fun to wander the streets by yourself.

-Another Sicilian town that needs attention from foreign visitors is Scicli.
+Another small town in Italy that needs attention from is Scicli.
 It is so quaint and forlorn that you could cry!
 It has ancient cave dwellings and crude cliffs and you might not see women at all!
 Men hang out at the piazza as women stay confined to their homes to gossip and cook (so I am told).

 Probably everyone’s favorite because of its colorful vibe, Burano is only half an hour from Venice.
 It is famous for handmade lace and bussola (a kind of a biscuit).
 According to legend, the island was colored since many centuries for fishermen to find their way in the fog.

 Perched on a hill top and filled with white lanes and maze like streets, Locorotondo will outsmart every other town you visit in Puglia.
 Make sure you have its local wine and visit the nearby olive groves and trulli homes in Alberobello.
 This small town in Italy will charm you!